jezze/berk/README.md

 Next, we will check on the results.

-### Looking at results
+### Show information

 Remember the job id you got from your the exec command in the previous section?
-This is also known as a refspec.

 To look at the status of your job you can run:

     $ berk show <id>

-But if you are only interested in the latest job you can ommit the id, and you will get the same result:
+But if you are only interested in the latest job you can skip the id, and you will get the same result:

     $ berk show